-The Rakuten Affiliate Network has seen Christmas sales increase by 49% over the past two years.
+The Rakuten Affiliate Network has seen Christmas sales increase by 49% in 2012 and 2013.
 Its data highlights both fresh insights into the Cyber Monday sales boom and the appetite for tablet shopping and cash back deals in the UK.

 The largest sales peak over the Christmas period occurs on Cyber Monday, with sales increasing by 72.6% year over year in 2013.
 Black Friday also continues to increasingly drive sales for retailers, with the network seeing a 134.4% growth in sales.